-• Approximately 14 local watershed/creekshed meetings were attended during the reporting period across all three campuses.
+• Approximately 20 local watershed/creekshed meetings were attended during the reporting period across all three campuses.
 Details are noted below.

-• Over the reporting period, EHS-AA staff attended one Middle Huron Initiative (MHI) Watershed meeting, one Fleming Creek Action Committee (FCAC) meeting, and one Coalition for Action on Remediation of Dioxane (CARD) meetings.
+Over the reporting period, EHS-AA staff attended three (3) Middle Huron Initiative (MHI) Watershed meetings, two (2) City of Ann Arbor Capital Improvement Project stakeholder meetings, four (4) U-M Campus Plan 2050 meetings, and two (2) Coalition for Action on Remediation of Dioxane (CARD) meetings.

-- EHS-D is an active member of the Alliance of Rouge Communities (ARC) and attended three (3) in-person meetings during this reporting period.
+- EHS-D is an active member of the Alliance of Rouge Communities (ARC) and attended two (2) meetings during this reporting period.

-- At the UM-Dearborn's Environmental Interpretive Center (EIC) various off-campus community organizations were supported.
+- At the UM-Dearborn's Environmental Interpretive Center (EIC) various off-campus community organizations are supported.
 The organizations are involved in a variety of initiatives to improve the surrounding watershed and educate the public about the importance of being good stewards of our water resources and surrounding land.
 We host events, meetings, and are involved in various water quality-related educational and outreach activities with the following organizations:

 - -Friends of the Rouge

 - -Friends of the Detroit River

 - -Southeast Michigan Land Conservancy

 - -Stewardship Network: Lakeplain Cluster

 - -Sustainable Business Forum

 - EHS-F participates in ongoing planning efforts and discussions related to Flint River Restoration in the downtown Flint area.
-During this reporting period, EHS-F met with Flint River Restoration planning team four times. - The Director of the Office of Economic Development at UMF is currently on the Board of Directors for the Flint River Watershed Coalition.
-They met four (4) times during this reporting period.
+During this reporting period, EHS-F met with Flint River Restoration planning team two (2) times. - The Director of the Office of Economic Development at UMF is currently on the Board of Directors for the Flint River Watershed Coalition (FRWC).
+This individual attended five (5) meetings during this reporting period.

 PIP Activity (Current St atus Measurable Goals Initial Action Reported in: In Compliance Completed as Previously Reported Ongoing Effort (see below) The City, County and interested local stream and watershed protection organizations will be notified of the online availability of the U-M SWMPP for review and comment on the same frequency the information is provided to the Department.
 The SWMPP will be accessible on the U-M website for review by the public.
 Any comments received will be reviewed by EHS-AA and evaluated for inclusion in the SWMPP.
 Comments submitted and any actions taken in response to comments will be documented and kept on file.
-FY 2009-2010 (annual) √ \ reduction throughout the permit cycle.
-Attendance at these meetings will be tracked for subsequent reporting. √ √ √ U-M participated in one MHI meeting during this reporting proceedings to work with the HRWC to perform monitoring of ership PIP Activity C Current St atus Measurable Goals Initial Action Reported in: In Compliance Completed as Previously Reported Ongoing Effort (see below) U-M will participate in Geddes Pond - E. coli TMDL efforts throughout the permit cycle.
+FY 2009-2010 (annual) √ \ annual) to address the Ford & Belleville Lake TMDL on phosphorus reduction throughout the permit cycle.
+Attendance at these meetings will be tracked for subsequent reporting. (annual) ✓ ~ ✓ U-M participated in two (2) MHI meetings during this reporting Partnership continues to work with the HRWC to perform months. taries.
+PIP Activity (Current St atus Measurable Goals Initial Action Reported in: In Compliance Completed as Previously Reported Ongoing Effort (see below) U-M will participate in Geddes Pond - E. coli TMDL efforts throughout the permit cycle.
 Management activities addressing E. coli include dry weather screening and illicit discharge elimination, semi-annual catch basin cleaning, pollution prevention, and public education.
 These efforts as well as attendance at meetings/events on this issue will be documented for subsequent reporting.
-FY 2009-2010 (annual) \ \ √ No meetings were held during this reporting period; however and other creekshed meetings to help address regional TMDI reported in other portions of this report.
+FY 2009-2010 (annual) ✓ √ √ No meetings were held during this reporting period; however, U other creekshed meetings to help address regional TMDLs.
+The other portions of this report.
 U-M will sponsor/offer a semi-annual volunteer opportunity for participants to get involved with storm water improvement and education programs.
 Examples of opportunities include storm drain stenciling/marking and invasive species removal projects.
 The number of volunteer events offered will be tracked annually for subsequent reporting.
 The number of participants in volunteer stewardship events will be tracked for subsequent reporting.
-FY 2009-2010 (annual) ✓ √ √ U-M Ann Arbor
+FY 2009-2010 (annual) √ ✓ √ U-M Ann Arbor